-- Logging the visitor in and out; - Retaining with the log a photocopy of the visitor's government-issued identification; - Continuously, physically supervising the visitor while they are on the premises; - Ensuring that the visitor does not touch any cannabis; and - Maintaining a log of all visitors to the operations zone for 2 years.
+- Logging the visitor in and out; - Retaining with the log a photocopy of the visitor's government-issued identification; - Note: Once a licensee has made an initial copy of a visitor's government-issued identification, they may retain the same copy of the visitor's governmentissued identification rather than make a new copy for a recurring visitor's identification, provided that they confirm the retained copy matches the visitor's valid government-issued identification card. - Continuously, physically supervising the visitor while they are on the premises; - Ensuring that the visitor does not touch any cannabis; and - Maintaining a log of all visitors to the operations zone for 2 years.